 The patent application can make or break your chances, so precision is paramount.

 • Detailed Descriptions: Ensure that every facet of your innovation is described in intricate detail.
-Use diagrams, flowcharts, and scenarios to bolster your description.
+Use drawings, flowcharts, and scenarios to bolster your description.

 • Claims: This section defines the scope of your patent protection.
 Draft claims that are both broad enough to offer ample protection but specific enough to showcase the novelty of your invention.